 - Offer distinct learning objectives with gained practical knowledge

 All professionals from a variety of backgrounds, with expertise in a subject matter area are welcome to submit a proposal.
-Companies or representatives on behalf of an organization, company or product will not be accepted as a speaker for a pre-conference workshops.
+Companies or representatives on behalf of an organization, company or product will not be accepted as a presenter for a pre-conference workshop.

 Pre-Conference Proposal Requirements

-- Up to four speakers per workshop (later additions and substitutions prohibited)
+- Up to 2 presenters on half-day workshops and up to 3 on full-day workshops (later additions and substitutions prohibited)

 - Half or full-day designation